Rahul-Sivan-123/D46_Machine-Learning/README.md

        X_train_bal, y_train_bal = smote.fit_resample(X_train, y_train)

 -  Now we will get a balanced training set (y_train_bal) with an equal number of True and False values.

+- ### 4. **Training the Models**
+- Three classifiers were trained on the balanced data:

+- Logistic Regression
+- Random Forest
+- Gradient Boosting

+**Each model was tuned using GridSearchCV with 5-fold cross-validation and roc_auc as the scoring metric.*

+### 4. **Model Evaluation and Performance Comparison**

+-Models were evaluated on the original (imbalanced) test set using:

+- Accuracy

+- F1 Score

+- ROC AUC

+**Results were compiled into a summary DataFrame for comparison.*